 In regards to eyelid lifts, these procedures literally bring the light back into my patients eyes.
 Without a doubt, there is a dramatic before and after difference in the appearance of my patients facial appearances, following an eyelid lift.
 It is as if this procedure alone gives my patients a more youthful and happy demeanour, one that they were previously lacking.

-So in conclusion, the beneficial effects of an eyelid lift are most certainly worth considering,
+So in conclusion, the beneficial effects of an eyelid lift are most certainly worth considering, as the outcome and post operative appearance far outway the small risk and post-operative discomfort.

 Post Procedure Facts & Advice Send A Confidential Enquiry Meet Dr David Caminer